sguox002/leetcode/leetcode-all.md

 ->>

 ## math

+<<-1465	Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts    		31.3%	Medium
+simple math, find the minw and minh and get the product.
+->>

 <<-1497	Check If Array Pairs Are Divisible by k    		40.3%	Medium
 length of the array is even, divide into pairs, so each pair sum is divisible by k.
 hashmap: count remainder's histogram. then use two pointer to check